JaDogg/sbx/docs/USAGE.md

 * Parameter `-i` include all files.
 * Parameter `-z` only list cards that were last marked as zero.

-### How do I start a study session for content in current directory (non recursive)?
+### How do I start a study session for content in current directory (non-recursive)?

 ```bash
 cd exam-cards